 Frequently Asked Questions

-Why is EMU requiring faculty and staff to enable 2-Step Verification?
+Why is EMU requiring faculty and staff to enable Multi-factor Authentication?

 To protect EMU accounts and information secure.
 Your EMU account has access to your personal information, the loss of which could result in identity theft.
 Additionally some faculty and staff have access to confidential information about faculty, staff and students.
 Protecting this information is very important.

 I don't have a cell phone.
-How do I setup 2-Step Verification?
+How do I setup Multi-factor Authentication?